-Through the Collaborative Science, Technology, and Applied Research (CSTAR) Program, the NWS Office of Science and Technology Integration is soliciting proposals to conduct research and development activities.
-NOAA/NWS believes its warning and forecast mission will benefit significantly from a strong partnership with outside investigators in the broad academic community.
-The CSTAR Program represents a NWS effort to create a cost-effective transition from basic and applied research to operations and services through collaborative research between operational forecasters and academic institutions which have expertise in the environmental sciences.
-These activities will engage university researchers and students in applied research of interest to the operational meteorological community for the provision of improving the accuracy of forecasts and warnings of environmental hazards.
-This announcement is for research and development topics identified as priorities by the NWS to support field forecasting operations.
-There is one grant competition under this announcement valued at approximately $600,000 for three to five new projects.
+Through the Collaborative Science, Technology, and Applied Research (CSTAR) Program, the NWS Office of Science and Technology Integration (OSTI) is soliciting proposals to conduct research and development activities.
+The CSTAR Program represents an NWS effort to create a cost-effective transition from basic and applied research to operations and services through collaborative research between operational forecasters and academic institutions which have expertise in the environmental, social and behavioral sciences.
+These activities will engage university researchers and students in applied research of interest to the operational meteorological community.
+The focus of this announcement is on research and development topics related to the improvement of weather, water, and climate services to historically underserved and socially vulnerable communities.
+There is one grant competition under this announcement valued at approximately $800,000 for five to seven new projects.

 The theme of this funding announcement is improving weather, water, and climate services to historically underserved and socially vulnerable communities.
 It is well known that underserved and disadvantaged populations are disproportionately impacted by extreme weather events, and are at greater risk for experiencing negative health impacts related to threats such as extreme rainfall, extreme temperatures, winter precipitation, extreme wind events, tropical cyclones, fire weather, and severe weather.
 The NWS vision of building a Weather-Ready Nation can only be fully successful when NWS forecasts, warnings, and community engagement reaches a broader range of Americans in underserved or disadvantaged communities.